Chervil (Anthriscus cerefolium)

 The plant is best grown in partial shade in either the ground or a container.
 The plant will run to seed if it is too hot or dry.

-Chervil is a very fast growing plant, from sowing to when it can be harvested is only 6-8 weeks.
+Chervil is a very fast growing plant, the period between sowing and harvesting is only 6-8 weeks.
 Once the plant flowers it no longer has a culinary use.

-In the Middle Ages chervil was used in hopes of warding off the plague.
-Because chervil is said to bring cheer to those who eat it, it is thought of very favorably for the elderly to eat it.
+In the Middle Ages chervil was used in hope of warding off the plague.
+Because chervil is said to bring cheer to those who eat it, it is thought of very favourably for the elderly to eat it.
 It is also said to help with depression and aid in strength.

 Romans believed that chervil was beneficial in helping your memory.